Giovanni Antonio Orsini del Balzo

 Giovanni Antonio (Giannantonio) Orsini del Balzo (9 September 1401 - 15 November 1463) was a southern Italian nobleman and military leader; he was Prince of Taranto, Duke of Bari, Count of Lecce, Acerra, Soleto and Conversano, as well as Count of Matera (1433–63) and of Ugento (1453–63).

 Peter Paul Rubens's copy of The Battle of Anghiari by Leonardo da Vinci.
 Allegedly the two knights at right are Ludovico Trevisan and Giovanni Orsini.

 Biography

 Born in Lecce, he was the son of Raimondo Orsini del Balzo, Prince of Taranto, and Mary of Enghien, an heiress of the Brienne main branch.
-When his father died, he was one year old, and his mother married with King Ladislaus of Naples, who acquired all the family's possessions (1407).
+When his father died, he was one year old, and his mother married King Ladislaus of Naples, who acquired all the family's possessions (1407).

 In 1417 Giannantonio married Pope Martin V's niece Anna Colonna, daughter of the Prince of Amalfi.
-After James II' renounce, he received the Principality of Taranto from queen Joanna II of Naples on 4 May 1421.
+After James II's abdication, he received the Principality of Taranto from queen Joanna II of Naples on 4 May 1421.
 This act made him the most powerful baronial lord of the Kingdom of Naples, with lands including 7 archbishoprics, 30 bishoprics, 300 castles and extending from Salerno to Taranto.